volumio/platform-x86/README.md

 - 20220404 Bumped to 5.10.109, added patch for Cambridge USB Audio devices
 - 20220420 Bumped to 5.10.112, enabled Intel i225-lm/ i225-v ethernet controllers
 - 20220830 Bumped to 5.10.139
+- 20230131 Bumped to 5.10.165, added support for additional DSD capable devices (see 6.

 ## **Moving to kernel 6.1.y**
 |Date|Author|Change